Lamer87/Space_Engineers_DLC_unlocker/README.md

     IMPORTANT: the "Backup" folder is also NECESSARY for operation!
   - 4 - Run `CreamAPI_Tool.cmd` and press "**C**"(x2) to install CreamAPI, it automatically makes necessary backup
     Note1: If the game is on "C:" drive, you may need to run it using mouse right button, run as admin
-    Note2: If you already own some DLC please go to the related section below, before playing
+    Note2: If you already own some DLC please SEE the related section below, before playing
     Note3: If there is any problem, please check the "Troubleshooting" section below
   - 5 - You can play.